-Sir, people go abroad for their F. R. C. S. In this connection I would like to make a suggestion to the hon.
+Sir, people go abroad for F. R. C. S. In this connection I would like to make a suggestion to the hon.
 Minister.
-The Deputy Director

-General of Medical Services in Britain happened to say that if India were to make a provision for teaching of preliminary F. R. C. S. and its examination also in this country as was done in Columbo some years back, the great rush of people who now go to England, stay there for four or five years, try to eke out an existence in that country and arrange for foreign exchange to return by getting jobs-would stop.
+The Deputy Director General of Medical Services in happened to say that if India were to make a provision for teaching of preliminary F. R. C. S. and its examination also in this country as was some years back, done in Columbo the great rush of people-who now go to England, stay there for four or five years, try to eke out an existence in that country and arrange for foreign exchange to return by getting jobs-would stop.
 And what happens?
 As a rule, out of 300, only 15 or 20 ultimately pass.
-Those who are there find it easy to get jobs of £ 1,000 or £.950 minimum per year as Registrarsbecause of the great need in England for medical recruits since they are very short of medicai personnel because of the exigencies of war lots of their youngmen passed away, but they feel that after four or five years this will stop-and they try to finish their studies side by side.
-Very often it happens that they are not able to do justice to their studies but they do develop a taste for a stay in for reasons of more amenities.
-England Quite a good number of them after coming to India find that the salaries offered to them are very very low.
-In spite of the claim made by the Health Ministry, was started, that when the Institute there was shortage of personnel for teaching in medical colleges these young men who are anxious to take up jobs with their foreign qualifications are unable to get jobs in this country even if they are prepared to serve in an honorary capacity.
+Those who are there find it easy to get jobs of £ 1,000 or £.950 minimum per year as Registrars-because of the great need in England for medical recruits since they are very short of medical personnel because of the exigencies of war lots of their youngmen passed away, but they feel that after four or five years this will stop-and they try to finish their studies side by side.
+Very often it happens they are not able to do justice their studies but they do develop a England taste for a stay in reasons of more amenities.
+Quite a good number of them after coming to India find that the salaries to them are very very low.
+In spite of the claim made by the Ministry, when the Institute started, that there was shortage personnel for teaching in medical colleges these young men who anxious to take up jobs with their foreign qualifications are unable get jobs in this country even if they are prepared to serve in an honorary capacity.
 This is a little by the way, not exactly pertaining to the Report, but something that comes out as an offshoot.
-I would, therefore, suggest that it might be better to recruit more doctors from foreign countries on three years' contract.
-That will mean such a higher standard of studies and efficiency in working to our people that they will stop going out from here for medical studies.
-Given some other inducements or, if necessary, through some other steps the promising young men, who graduate from our colleges and who as a result go abroad, will be available to cur .country and will not be found knocking at others' doors.
+I would, therefore, suggest that it might be better to more doctors from foreign countries on three years' contract.
+That will mean such a higher standard studies and efficiency in working to our people that they will stop going out from here for medical studies.
+Given some other inducements or, if necessary, through some other steps the promising young men, who graduate from our colleges and who as a result go abroad, will be available to our country and will not be found knocking at others' doors.

 Incidentally, Sir, it will save us a good deal of foreign exchange which is spent by so many people by their staying in foreign countries through the best years of their life even after their post-graduation in those countries.
-It will also save us so much wastage of our medical facilities- which we offer to foreign teachers in our colleges-which we are now losing by their going away and taking up appointments abroad.
+It will also save us so much wastage of our medical facilitieswhich we offer to foreign in our colleges-which we are now losing by their going away and taking up appointments abroad.